-- ¬ an incident in relation to a child,
+an incident in relation to a child,

-- ¬ an injury received by a child
+an injury received by a child

-- ¬ an illness that becomes apparent.
+trauma to which a child has been subjected

 Goals / What are we going to do?

 Policies and procedures (including documented records) must be in place to effectively manage the event of any incident injury, trauma and illness that occurs in the service.
 Young children's innate desire to explore and test their growing capabilities is essential in developing wellbeing.
 Educators must consider the understanding of all of the elements of wellbeing, and ensure that programs also acknowledge the importance of risk management to provide a safe environment and reasonably protect children from potential harm.